-- 1. Please keep all of the packing materials in case the device has to be returned for repair. - 2.
-Do not return the instrument to the factory without obtaining prior RMA acceptance from Chroma.
+- 1. 2.
+3. Please keep all of the packing materials in case the device has to be returned for repair. - Do not return the instrument to the factory without obtaining prior RMA acceptance from Chroma. - Please check if the accessories in the packing list are all received.